MiRdACzBPR/skeleton-app-base/README.md

 Ensure the `temp/` and `log/` directories are writable.

-It is necessary to insert the users table into the database
+It is necessary to insert the `users` table into the database:

 ```sql
 CREATE TABLE `users` (
   `id` int UNSIGNED NOT NULL AUTO_INCREMENT,